elagralinska/APL/TUTORIAL/Tutorial.md

 4.  *"Scree plot of the real data"* - decision can be made based on the shape of the scree plot by reading the number of dimensions corresponding to the jump in the plot.

-In the example analysis presented in this tutorial the first three above listed methods gave following results: `31`, `21`, `26` dimensions.
-At the end `26` dimensions (number obtained using the "elbow rule") were chosen.
+In the example analysis presented in this tutorial the first three above listed methods gave following results: `31`, `21`, `25` dimensions.
+At the end `25` dimensions (number obtained using the "elbow rule") were chosen.
-Now, to continue with the analysis, please click on a blue button `"Start calculations!"`.
+Now, to continue with the analysis, please click on a blue button `"Start calculations"`.

 ### 3. 2D- and 3D-representation of the data
 Based on the input matrix provided by the user APL generates 2D- and 3D- representation of the data.
 The generated plots are interactive and will be displayed in the tabs `"2D plot"` and `"3D plot"`.
 Below you can see the screenshot of a 2D plot generated for demo data.